aviculturist/cnry/README.md

 **NOTE: THIS PROJECT AND SUPPORTING LIBRARIES HAVE NOT BEEN AUDITED, IT IS IN ALPHA STATE.
 USE AT YOUR OWN RISK / DISCRETION**

-**IN PARTICULAR, THE CONTRACTS HAVE SOME KNOWN ISSUES AND SHOULD NOT BE USED UNTIL AUDITED AND PUBLISHED TO MAINNET**
+**IN PARTICULAR, THE CONTRACTS HAVE SOME KNOWN ISSUES AND SHOULD NOT BE TRUSTED UNTIL AUDITED AND PUBLISHED TO MAINNET**

 ## Accessing Cnry